RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 `oc start-build inventory-quarkus --from-file target/*-runner.jar --follow`

-You should see a `Push successful` at the end of the build output and it.
-To verify that deployment is started and completed automatically, run the following command via CodeReady Workspaces `Terminal`:
+You should see a **Push successful** at the end of the build output and it.
+To verify that deployment is started and completed automatically, run the following command via CodeReady Workspaces Terminal:

 `oc rollout status -w dc/inventory-quarkus`